A Proximal Linearization-based Decentralized Method for Nonconvex Problems with Nonlinear Constraints: Introduction

 In general, the available results on (decentralized) non-convex optimization can be categorized based on the problem structures: {\em{(i)}} unconstrained non-convex problems, {\em{(ii)}} linearly constrained non-convex problem, and {\em{(iii)}} non-linearly constrained non-convex problems.
 Unless specified, we refer the constraints above to the coupled constraints among different agents.
 For unconstrained problems, the most straightforward approaches are (sub-)gradient methods, whose convergence has been early established for convex problems (e.g., see \cite{bertsekas1997nonlinear}).
 Recently, their extension \cite{khamaru2018convergence} and variations, such as Frank-Wolf algorithm \cite{ lacoste2016convergence}, proximal gradient method \cite{ zeng2018nonconvex}, have been discussed for non-convex cases.
 The broad results are that some local optima (i.e., critical points) can be approached with diminishing step-sizes.
 Generally, the above works are mainly focused on investigating the convergence of such methods for non-convex situations rather than achieving decentralized computation.
 On that basis, some decentralized paradigms by combining (proximal) gradient-based methods with alternating minimization technique (i.e, Gauss-Seidel update) have been proposed, which include proximal alternating linearized minimization (PALM) \cite{bolte2014proximal, xu2013block}, inexact proximal gradient methods (IPG) \cite{gu2018inexact} and some variations \cite{nikolova2018alternating, attouch2010proximal}.

 As the noteworthy performance of the methods of multipliers (MMs) or augmented Lagrangian-based methods, such as alternating direction multiplier method (ADMM) \cite{boyd2011distributed}, has been thoroughly observed and understood in tackling coupled (linear) constraints in convex context, their extension to linearly coupled non-convex problems seems natural.
 The recent years have witnessed the widespread discussions on decentralized optimization for non-convex problems subject to coupled linear constraints under the Lagrangian-based framework, especially ADMM and its variations (see \cite{davis2016convergence, davis2017faster, he20121} and the references therein).
+A comprehensive survey of ADMM and its variants for constrained optimization is available \cite{yang2022survey}.
 In principle, ADMM can leverage the fast convergence feature of augmented Lagrangian methods and the separable structure of dual decomposition based on the alternating minimization technique (i.e, Gauss-Seidel update).
 Nevertheless, in contrast to convex cases (see \cite{davis2016convergence, davis2017faster, he20121}), it's not straightforward or trivial to achieve their performance guarantee in non-convex context.
-Though favorable performance of ADMM and its variations does have been observed and reported in various applications involving non-convexity (see for examples, \cite{erseghe2014distributed, xu2012alternating}), the theoretical understandings are still fairly limited and deficient except for \cite{hong2016convergence, magnusson2015convergence, chatzipanagiotis2017convergence, wang2018convergence}, where some results have been established for special structured problems.
+Though favorable performance of ADMM and its variations does have been observed and reported in various applications involving non-convexity (see for examples, \cite{erseghe2014distributed, xu2012alternating, yang2022proximal}), the theoretical understandings are still fairly limited and deficient except for \cite{hong2016convergence, magnusson2015convergence, chatzipanagiotis2017convergence, wang2018convergence}, where some results have been established for special structured problems.